 When it comes to chocolate, I used to belong to the cult of high cocoa percentage.
 My favorite was 70 percent, with a dash of 82.5 percent thrown in once in a while.
 The more I learned about chocolate, though, the more I realized that percentage has nothing to do with quality: I’ve had crummy 85 percent bars and fantastic 40 percent bars.

 Just because you’ve tasted one 70 percent bar, though, doesn’t mean you’ve tasted them all.
 Each one has a unique mouthfeel and unique tastes going on.
 (Some genius came up with the fancy-sounding “mouthfeel” to describe how things feel in your mouth.
-Practically, this means whether it’s grainy or smooth, melts quickly or slowly, and so on.)
+Practically speaking, this means whether the chocolate is grainy or smooth, melts quickly or slowly, and so on.)
 One reason for this is that one chocolate bar might have significantly more cocoa butter in it than another.
 Both cocoa solids and cocoa butter are included in that 70 percent total.

 As I write in my book, “Bean-to-Bar Chocolate: America’s Craft Chocolate Revolution,” “One 70 percent bar could include 50 percent cocoa solids and 20 percent cocoa butter; another could include 30 percent cocoa solids and 40 percent cocoa butter (that would create a very smooth, buttery bar!).
 To make it even more complicated, different types of beans naturally contain different amounts of cocoa butter.
-Some are more lean, others more fatty.
+Some are leaner, others fattier.
 A bean’s natural ‘butteriness’ will change the consistency of the resulting chocolate.”